-While Anxiety (General Anxiety Disorder, Panic Disorder, OCD, Social Anxiety, Phobias, Tics), Depression including Post Natal Depression, and Trauma (including complex trauma and PTSD) are the most common concerns Irina works with, she also enjoys working with people presenting with difficulties around intimate and work relationships, anger management and violence, stress management, and grief and loss.
-Irina is passionate about supporting women and men through the planning journey of starting a family, the pregnancy, the postpartum period, and parenting.
+While Anxiety (General Anxiety Disorder, Panic Disorder, OCD, Social Anxiety, Phobias, Tics), Depression including Post Natal Depression, and Trauma (including complex PTSD) are the most common concerns Irina works with, she also enjoys working with people presenting with difficulties around intimate and work relationships, anger management and violence, stress management, and grief and loss.

 Irina has a special interest in working with clients on the autism spectrum and clients with attention, hyperactivity and impulsivity, and executive functioning and “self-management” challenges (ADHD) to address mental health issues they may be experiencing, help embrace positive self-identity and adopt self-advocacy skills.
 Irina embraces neurodiversity, which refers to the natural variation in the human brain regarding various mental functions.
-Thus, she regards Autism and ADHD as a difference rather than a disability or a disorder.
+Thus, she regards Autism and ADHD as a difference rather than a disorder or a disability (although poor person-environment fit can disable the individual).

 Irina’s philosophy is simple - “know who you are, and ask for what you need (assertively; rather than aggressively, or not at all)”.
 Irina believes that it is not the sole responsibility of a neurodiverse individual to learn to adjust and accommodate.
 It is their responsibility, however, to acknowledge and learn about their gifts, unique needs, and challenges - and then to communicate these to others.
 As in any relationship and two-way communication, the world and the individual can “meet halfway”.